Rethinking Cross-lingual Gaps from a Statistical Viewpoint: Experimental Results

-We sample ten responses per example for any LLM at default temperature with randomized seed for each prompt.
-We measure the divergence between ``average'' target and source response as the ensemble size increases from one to ten.
-We may better suppress the response variance with temperature set to zero instead of default temperature.
-However in practice, we noticed ensembling at default non-zero temperature reduced the variance better.
-Please see Appendix~\ref{appendix:single_model_ensemble} for more details.
+We sample ten responses per example for any LLM at default temperature with random seeds for each prompt.
+We measure the divergence between averaged target and source responses as the ensemble size increases from one to ten.

-\paragraph{\eclektic{}.} In Figure~\ref{fig:point_robust} (a), we plot the average distance between responses from source and target responses to the same question as a function of ensemble size.
-Since responses in \eclektic{} task are free-form text, we embed the responses using \texttt{text-multilingual-embedding-002}~\citep{googleTextEmbeddings} model from Vertex AI~\citep{vertexai}.
-For each question, we compute the L2 distance between average embedding of responses from source and average embedding of responses from target (which includes eleven languages).
-We finally average L2 distance across all questions. \\ {\bf Oracle.} We also plot the best possible L2 distance along with confidence region as the oracle in the plot.
-We estimated the oracle value as the average L2 distance among responses (to the same question) that are marked as correct by the LLM judge thereby ensuring their equivalence.
-The oracle value is non-zero due to embeddings encoding language and syntactics of text.\\ {\bf $\pi$ estimate.} We present in each plot the value of $\pi=\mathbb{E}[\kappa]$ estimated as the fraction of examples on which the average L2 distance decreased from ensemble size of one to ten.
-Thinking-heavy LLMs (G-2.5-Pro, GPT-5, Deepseek) have slightly lower $\pi$ estimate likely due to their higher syntactic variation in responses that the embeddings did not fully suppress. \\ Results on \neclektic{} in Appendix~\ref{sec:neclektic_results} further validate our claims on \eclektic{} without embedding-related artifacts.
+\paragraph{\eclektic{}.} In Figure~\ref{fig:point_robust}(a), we plot the average distance between source and target responses to the same question as a function of ensemble size.
+Since the responses in \eclektic{} are free-form text, we embed the responses using the \texttt{text-multilingual-embedding-002}~\citep{googleTextEmbeddings} model from Vertex AI~\citep{vertexai}.
+For each question, we compute the L2 distance between the average embedding of source responses and the average embedding of target responses from all target languages (i.e., across eleven languages other than the source).
+Finally, we compute an average L2 distance across all questions. \begin{itemize}[itemsep=0pt, topsep=0pt, leftmargin=*] \item {\bf Oracle.} We plot an ``oracle value'' in Figure~\ref{fig:point_robust}(a) using the average L2 distance across responses (to the same question) that are marked as correct by the LLM judge, thereby ensuring their equivalence.
+The oracle embedding distance is non-zero due to linguistic variations in the text.
+We also shows a confidence interval band around the oracle value using Bootstrap method, which captures the estimation error in the value. \item {\bf $\pi$ estimate.} In each sub-plot, we present the value of $\pi=\mathbb{E}[\kappa]$ estimated as the fraction of examples where the L2 distance between source and target with ensemble size ten is within the confidence band of Oracle.
+That is, the fraction of examples where majority-voted response in source and target languages are distributionally indistinguishable according to our embeddings. \end{itemize}